esteban-andrade/AutonomousFireDataCollect/flir_one_node/README.md

 ### For Recording

  Type the following command in tyhe terminal to record a ROSBAG of images and sensor data.
+The ROSBAG will use the timestamp of when the recording process started.

 ```
 roslaunch flir_one_node flir_data_vis.launch